What Is a Bachelor of Marketing and Advertising Degree?

 A Bachelor of Science (BS) in Marketing and Advertising from Grand Canyon University prepares graduates to find work using their creativity and businesses skills.
-Students who pursue an advertising and marketing degree online can balance work and school.
 This bachelor’s in marketing and advertising degree is offered both online and on campus and readies you to compete for entry-level marketing and advertising positions in many different environments.

 At GCU, degrees earned through the Colangelo College of Business are focused on core domains that provide students with knowledge of general businesses practices as well as skills specific to their field of study.
 Students earning a BS in marketing and advertising will also study:

 - Business communication strategies